-The disadvantage compared to chain and tyre net type is that the average lifetime of the fender is lower, as the fender body is not protected from sharp objects both during operation and mob/demob/transport.
-As an alternative to the standard sling fender, PALFINGER's marine business offers pneumatic rib fenders.
+The disadvantage compared to chain and tyre net type is that the average lifetime of the fender is lower as the fender body is not protected from sharp objects both during operation and mob/demob/transport.
+As an alternative to the standard sling fender, PALFINGER MARINE offers pneumatic rib fenders.
 The rubber ribs offer light protection of the fender body.

 - High-protection netting with aircraft tires

 - Complete STS mooring package - ropes, wires and hardware

 - Two-year operational spare part package